 Step 6: Fix Stuttering — Specific Causes and Cures

-- RAM not running at XMP/EXPO speed: Open BIOS and enable XMP/EXPO profile.
+- RAM not running at XMP/EXPO speed: Open BIOS and enable XMP (Intel) or EXPO (AMD) profile.
 Many systems ship with fast RAM running at a slow 4800 MHz default.

 - CPU bottleneck at high frame rates: If GPU is <90% utilisation while stuttering, CPU is the bottleneck.
-Enable HAGS; consider upgrading to a Ryzen 7800X3D.
+Enable HAGS; consider upgrading to a Ryzen 7 9800X3D (the 2026 gaming king).

-- Thermal throttling: If CPU hits 100°C, it reduces clock speed.
+- Thermal throttling: If CPU hits 95–100°C, it reduces clock speed.
 Check temperatures with HWiNFO64; repaste your CPU cooler if throttling occurs.

 Game-Specific Quick Wins: Valorant, Warzone & Apex